 Invoke-WebRequest -Uri https://www.fema.gov/api/open/v2/DisasterDeclarationsSummaries?$filter=disasterNumber%20eq%201491 –OutFile c:\temp\output.txt

 Paging Through Data

-For performance reasons, only 1,000 records are returned per API endpoint call.
-If more than 1,000 records exist, it will be necessary to page through the data, using the $skip and $inlinecount parameters to retrieve every record.
-The metadata header returned as part of the data set JSON response will only display the full record count if the $inlinecount parameter is used—otherwise, it will have a value of 0.
+For performance reasons, only 1,000 records are returned per API endpoint call by default (i.e., if no value is set for $top).
+The maximum number of records that can be returned per call is 10,000 (i.e., $top=10000).
+If more than 10,000 records exist for the specified filter, it will be necessary to page through the data, using the $skip and $inlinecount parameters to retrieve every record.
+The metadata header returned as part of the dataset JSON response will only display the full record count if the $inlinecount parameter is used—otherwise, it will have a value of 0.
 Computer code containing a loop is written to continue making API calls, incrementing the $skip parameter accordingly, until the number of records retrieved equals the total record count.
 See the OpenFEMA Documentation, URI commands section for additional information regarding these parameters.

 NOTE: Although a few of the examples provided download CSV files, it is recommended that results be downloaded in a JSON format.
 This format is native to the OpenFEMA data store, as such data need not be converted by the server thereby improving download performance.
 Further, when using CSV there is no guarantee that the record order will be maintained (this a very unlikely event however, that we have been unable to produce in tests.)